markstringer-dti/markstringer-dti.github.io/dti.md

 Because think the team need to get a feel together for what constitutes a well-formed story.
 It's fine for them, together to agree on a story of the format "As an X, I can Y, so that Z." It's fine for the team to come up with that as a suggestion - or for you to suggest it, if they're really struggling.
 It's not fine to insist on it.
 It's especially *not* fine.
 To insist that everything in the backlog (that's the technical term for the list of stories) must be a story, and that all stories must be of the form "As an X, I can Y, so that Z."

 And drawing distinctions between stories and bugs.
 I'm also fine with this.
 Once you get going, this is fine.
 Roughly, a story is a change that the product owner wants to make to the way the software behaves to make it do something new.
 A bug is a change that makes it behave in the way that's expected.

+##### The backlog
+The only other thing that you *really* need is a list of things to do.
+This is often called the backlog.

+What you do in planning is that you look at that list of things to do with the team and the product owner and decide, all together, on a shorter list.
+The sprint backlog.
+These are the things that the team is going to do in this sprint.

 And where do you put this list of things to do?
 To be honest, I've got my preferences, but I try not to force them on the team.
 This is tricky because most of these things are proprietary and will involve some outlay and commitment.
 But I think the team should figure out all together what kind of thing they should use to communicate.